Special Weather Statement issued for Edmonson, Warren by NWS - News Break

 Special Weather Statement issued for Edmonson, Warren by NWS

-Effective: 2021-07-08 20:44:00 EDT Expires: 2021-07-08 22:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Edmonson; Warren STRONG STORMs WITH GUSTY WINDS AND SMALL HAIL NEAR MAMMOTH CAVE At 857 PM CDT, radar indicated strong thunderstorms from 14 miles south of Leitchfield to near Brownsville to 6 miles northwest of Crestmoor.
-Movement was east at 25 mph.
-Winds in excess of 45 mph and pea size hail are possible with these storms.
-Locations impacted include Brownsville, Plum Springs, Oakland, Chalybeate, Girkin, Black Gold, Broadway, Loving, and Tuckertown.
-If outdoors or in a campground, seek shelter inside a building.alerts.weather.gov
+Effective: 2021-07-08 20:44:00 EDT Expires: 2021-07-08 22:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Edmonson; Warren STRONG THUNDERSTORM NORTH OF BOWLING GREEN At 837 PM CDT, a strong thunderstorm was 10 miles southeast of Morgantown, moving east at 25 mph.
+Winds in excess of 40 mph are possible with this storm.
+Locations impacted include The north side of Bowling Green, Brownsville, Plum Springs, Segal, Barren River, Bristow, Lindseyville, Girkin, Nick, and Benleo.
+If outdoors, seek shelter inside a building.alerts.weather.gov

 Comments / 0